-As per SHRM, The United States is facing an unprecedented skill shortage that is likely to impact its long-term economic prosperity.
-There is a dearth of skilled workers to fill in the job opening available for high skilled workers.
+The long-term economic prosperity is likely to be impacted due to the unprecedented skill shortage that is being faced by the United States according to SHRM.
+There is an imbalance of demand and supply as there is a dearth of skilled workers to fill the job openings available for highly skilled workers.

-According to the 2019 SHRM report, 7 million jobs were open in December 2018 but only 6.3 million people, who were unemployed, were looking for work.
-This gap does not auger well for industry or employers.
+According to the 2019 SHRM report, 7 million jobs were open in December 2018 but only 6.3 million people who were unemployed were looking for work.
+This gap does not augur well for industry or employers.
 It is likely to stifle growth and innovation in the coming years.

 The hardest-to-find workers are no longer computer engineers.
-There are labor shortages for home health care aides, restaurant workers, and hotel staff.
+There are labour shortages for home health care aides, restaurant workers, and hotel staff.
 The shift is happening because more and more young Americans are going to college and taking professional jobs, after high school.
 There is also a “pressure” or a “culture” to measure success in terms of level of “higher education”.
-Many high schools in the US, still look at university placement a measure of their success, even though the student may not be ready for it or many not be a good fit.
+Many high schools in the US still look at university placement as a measure of their success, even though the student may not be ready for it or be a good fit.
 At the same time, working-class baby boomers are retiring en masse.

 - Trade skills